Xilinx/Vitis-AI/3.5/html/_sources/docs/ref_design_docs/README_DPUCV2DX8G.md.txt

 This tutorial contains information about:

-- How to set up the VEK280 evaluation board.
+- How to setup the VEK280 evaluation board.
-- How to build and run the DPUCV2DX8G TRD with VEK280 platform in Vitis environment.
+- How to build and run the DPUCV2DX8G reference design with VEK280 platform in Vitis environment.
-- How to change platform.
+- How to modify the platform.
 ------

 ## 3 Software Tools and System Requirements